nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-01-05-submitter-previous-submissions.md

   </div>
 </div>

 ## What our ideas were

-The ideas for the submissions table have been detailed in this blog post on the processing side.
+<a href="../../processing/previous-submissions-table-iteration">The ideas for the submissions table have been detailed in this blog post on the processing side. </a>

+Below are additional design updates for specifically the submitter side.

 #### V21 New designs